snissn/onlyswaps-docusaurus/docs/v1/docs/getting-started/for-end-users.md

 4) Submit the swap; you’ll receive a requestId to track progress.
 5) Watch status (source chain) and receipt (destination chain) until they show executed/fulfilled. :contentReference[oaicite:63]{index=63}

-> Note: OnlySwaps currently supports like‑for‑like tokens across chains (e.g., RUSD → RUSD).
+> Note: ONLYSwaps currently supports like‑for‑like tokens across chains (e.g., RUSD → RUSD).
 Non‑like pairs are planned. :contentReference[oaicite:64]{index=64}

 ## Fees & limits